Jajasek/sla-fw/slafw/data/SL1/README.md

 # Exposure profile

 - Is a set of tilt and tower parameters to manage layer peel movement.
+- SL1S and M1 share the same exposure profiles.
+SL1 has its own set of profiles.
 - The values are stored in A64 for legacy reasons.
 Old projects are using `expUserProfile` in `config.ini` file which defines one of the legacy exposure profile (fast, slow or high viscosity).
 The new projects have all exposure